openmrs/openmrs-eip/README.md

 `pgp.receiver.password=<private_key_password>`

 **To be detected by the program, the private keys should all end with -sec.asc and the public keys should all end with -pub.asc**

+# File synchronization
+It is also possible to synchronize the content of a folder.
+The folder sync is performed via a different Camel route, but files will be transferred through the same endpoint.
+They will thus be received by the receiver via the same endpoint as the entities.
+To differentiate entities from files at reception, files are encoded in Base64 and the result is placed between the `<FILE>`' and `</FILE>` tags.

 # Build and Test
 Unit ant Integration tests were only coded for the core module.